logux/docs/README.md

      src="https://cdn.rawgit.com/logux/logux/master/logo.svg">

 Logux is a new way to connect client (webapp, mobile app) and server.
-It replaces AJAX, REST, and GraphQL.
-Instead of sending HTTP requests it synchronizes log of actions/operations between client, server and other clients.
+Instead of sending HTTP requests (e.g. AJAX, REST, and GraphQL) it synchronizes log of actions/operations between client, server, and other clients through WebSocket.